DearXuan7392/EasyDropper/README.md

 ## Easy Dropper

 When Droppers contain items, they will automatically dispense.
-Unless they are powered by resstone.
+Unless they are powered by redstone.

 You can modify the trajectory of the dispensed items to make them land in a fixed position.